-Pediatric experts recommend chocolate milk, which is perhaps the safest form of chocolate for babies, over the other forms of chocolate (9).
-The reason is that on an average, a pre-made, packaged chocolate milk contains only 5mg of caffeine per 8oz (226gm) compared to 160mg found in dark chocolate of the same weight (10).
+Chocolate milk is believed to be the safest form of chocolate for babies, over the other forms.
+The reason is that on average, a pre-made, packaged chocolate milk contains only 5mg of caffeine per 8oz (226g) compared to 160mg found in dark chocolate of the same weight (7).
 Even milk chocolate contains about 48mg of caffeine in 8oz.
 Therefore, a baby will have a lesser intake of caffeine when consuming chocolate milk than a chocolate bar.

-You can also consider choosing chocolate baby formula, which contains the nutrition of a formula with the flavoring of chocolate.
-When choosing readymade chocolate milk for the baby, select one with low sugar, no preservatives, and fortified with nutrients.
+If choosing readymade chocolate milk for the baby, select one with low sugar, no preservatives, and fortified with nutrients for nourishment.

 Can You Use Chocolate Powder To Make Chocolate Milk At Home?

 Yes, you can prepare chocolate milk at home by selecting a chocolate-flavored, malt-based drink or by using plain cocoa powder.
-Plain cocoa mix/ powder beverage contains about 5mg of caffeine in 6oz (206gm) while a chocolate malt-based drink contains 6mg of caffeine in 8oz (265gm).
+Plain cocoa mix/ powder beverage contains about 5mg of caffeine in 6oz (206g) while a chocolate malt-based drink contains 6mg of caffeine in 8oz (265g).

 Cocoa powder is usually available as an unsweetened plain chocolate powder.
 It means you can regulate the amount of the sugar added to the milk.
 However, it does not have any added micronutrients.
 Choose baby formula and malt-based drinks with less sugar and no added preservatives, as these contain essential micronutrients.